 Locate the match between Switzerland vs France.
 Then choose Back France.
 Make sure the odds is still 2.00 because it is quickly changing.
 If it already changes, you have to go back to the above Calculator Table to consult by inputting the new odds to see how your profit/loss will be.
 If it creates a bigger loss then you’d better search for a new opportunity.

 After you confirm to place the bet, the bet slip should show like below;

 Lay at Exchange – Smarkets

-This is the Odds of France Will NOT WIN, means it includes both Loose & Draw.
-Again, you have to confirm the odds stays put as you found in the Odds Matcher.
+This is the Odds of France Will NOT WIN, which means it includes both Loose & Draw.
+Again, you have to confirm the odds stay put as you found in the Odds Matcher.
 If it already changes, the same thing applies as said for William Hill.
 You have to get back to the table & re-calculate.